-This test detects deletions of the SMN1 gene which cause >95% of cases of SMA.
-The result can have diagnostic, reproductive and familial implications.
+This test detects deletions of the SMN1 gene which cause more than 95% of cases of SMA.
+The result can have diagnostic and familial implications.

 Interpretation of SMA test results will depend on the purpose of testing (diagnostic or carrier assessment), the patient’s family history and test results for other family members; however generally speaking test results are interpreted in the following way:

 Homozygous deletion (0 copies of SMN1 gene): confirms a diagnosis of SMA.

 Heterozygous deletion (1 copy of SMN1 gene detected): is supportive of but does not confirm a diagnosis of SMA.
 Patients with this result and a clinical diagnosis of SMA can have rare sequence level mutations on the non-deleted copy of the SMN1 gene, and additional testing may be recommended.